braveulysses/broker-groovy-sign-in-sample/README.md

 the root endpoint.
 * **LogoutHandler** `/logout`: Marks the session as unauthenticated, revokes the access token, and redirects to the root endpoint.
+* **SingleSignOutHandler** `/logout/broker`: Logs out as above, but also logs the user out from the Data Broker itself.

 ### Logging out